MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-cosmos-db-queries.md

 ### Create a materialized view of the latest versions of documents

-If your table has a lot of updates, the query to get the latest versions of documents can be slow. [materialized views](kusto/management/materialized-views/materialized-view-overview.md) usually have better performance than a query if there are a lot of updates.
+If your Cosmos DB container has a lot of updates, the query to get the latest versions of documents can be slow.
+[Materialized views](kusto/management/materialized-views/materialized-view-overview.md) usually have better performance than a query if there are a lot of updates.
+If the query is frequently run, using a materialized view can be beneficial and save cost.

 Run the following command to create a materialized view of the latest versions of documents: